khyuan45/smartcitysufe/README.md

 There are certain areas around our school that has particular traffic problems.
 Cars are constantly jammed and usually it takes a long time to pass through.
 In this project, we focus on the optimization of these specific crossroads and seek various ways to tackle the problem.

 The project starts this summer.
+It is a project by Aihua Li, Chenyang Zhu, Kanghong Yuan, Wenqi Chen and Yajie Zhang.

 ## Methods